General-Purpose Mixers

 In terms of flour capacity, this is 7 lbs.
 (3.2 kg) down to as little as 0.88 lbs.
 (0.4 kg) of flour.
 The capacity of the stainless steel bowl is 11.6 quarts (11 liters).
 The kneading arm of the Famag lifts high for bowl access and removal and provides lift assist.

 I am not sure that the Famag, popular as it seems, is the best deal around.
-Some reviewers noticed minor flaws.
+Some reviewers noticed minor flaws (see below).

 Alpha